-- Helping you maintain, or re-establish, contact with family members.
-Or other important people from your past, including friends, previous carers, social workers.
+- helping you maintain, or re-establish, contact with family members.
+Or other important people from your past, including friends, previous carers, social workers

-- Where appropriate, meeting ‘Independent Visitor’ you had while you were in care
+- where appropriate, meeting ‘Independent Visitor’ you had while you were in care

-We understand that having a boyfriend or girlfriend may be important to you.
-We can give advice on staying safe, safe sexual relationships and cultural differences within relationships.
+We understand that having a partner may be important to you.
+We can give advice on staying safe, safe sexual relationships, and cultural differences within relationships.
 We want you to be happy and safe and avoid situations where you might be mistreated or exploited.

 If you are already in contact with your parents, we will continue to support this.
 If you are not in contact with your parents and would like to be, speak with your Personal Adviser.
 Where possible we will help to facilitate contact between you and your parents.
 We will also look to keep you connected with siblings, especially if they are still in care.
 If you would like contact with siblings then talk to your Personal Adviser.